emaadgh/QuickLinker/README.md

   // Other configurations...
 }
 ```
-If you deploy the MyBook API to Azure App Service, you can add the connection strings in the Connection Strings section of the Configuration settings in the Azure portal.
+If you deploy the QuickLinker API to Azure App Service, you can add the connection strings in the Connection Strings section of the Configuration settings in the Azure portal.
 Azure App Service securely encrypts connection strings at rest and transmits them over an encrypted channel, ensuring the security of your sensitive information.

 ## Usage